hraberg/deuce/README.md

 **2012-11-08**

 After many false starts, `cl.el` now loads.
 I don't expect much of it to actually work, but some things do.
-See [EmacsWiki](http://www.emacswiki.org/emacs/CommonLispForEmacs) [CommonLispForEmacs](http://www.emacswiki.org/emacs/CommonLispForEmacs) for a discussion about when this file is actually supposed to be loaded. `eval-when-compile` says
+See the [EmacsWiki](http://www.emacswiki.org/emacs/CommonLispForEmacs) [CommonLispForEmacs](http://www.emacswiki.org/emacs/CommonLispForEmacs) page for a discussion about when this file is actually supposed to be loaded. `eval-when-compile` says

 > In interpreted code, this is entirely equivalent to `progn'